deadsnakes/python3.3/Doc/library/os.rst

           SEEK_END

    Parameters to the :func:`lseek` function.
 Their values are 0, 1, and 2,
    respectively.
-Availability: Windows, Unix.

-.. function:: mkdirat(dirfd, path, mode=0o777)

-   Like :func:`mkdir` but if *path* is relative, it is taken as relative to *dirfd*.
-   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

-   Availability: Unix.
+   Availability: Unix, Windows.

    .. versionadded:: 3.3

-.. function:: mkfifoat(dirfd, path, mode=0o666)

-   Like :func:`mkfifo` but if *path* is relative, it is taken as relative to *dirfd*.
-   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

-   Availability: Unix.

-   .. versionadded:: 3.3

-.. function:: mknodat(dirfd, path, mode=0o600, device=0)

-   Like :func:`mknod` but if *path* is relative, it is taken as relative to *dirfd*.
-   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

-   Availability: Unix.

-   .. versionadded:: 3.3
+      Some operating systems could support additional values, like :data:`os.SEEK_HOLE` or :data:`os.SEEK_DATA`.

-.. function:: open(file, flags[, mode])
+.. function:: open(file, flags, mode=0o777, *, dir_fd=None)

    Open the file *file* and set various flags according to *flags* and possibly its mode according to *mode*.
-The default *mode* is ``0o777`` (octal), and the current umask value is first masked out.
+When computing *mode*, the current umask value is first masked out.
 Return the file descriptor for the newly opened file.

    For a description of the flag and mode values, see the C run-time documentation;
    flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in this module too (see :ref:`open-constants`).
 In particular, on Windows adding :const:`O_BINARY` is needed to open files in binary mode.

+   This function can support :ref:`paths relative to directory descriptors
+   <dir_fd>`.

    Availability: Unix, Windows.